vega-studio/deltav/docs/API/Math/matrix.md

 **shearY4x4(radians: number, out?: Mat4x4): Mat4x4**

 This makes a shear 3d matrix that shears parallel to the y-axis.
 The radians should be input as a value between, non inclusive (-90 degrees, 90 degrees).
-A shear >= 90 degrees is non-sensical as it would shear to infinity and beyond.
+A shear >= 90 degrees is nonsensical as it would shear to infinity and beyond.

 Parameters: